 New Haven is a somewhat small city located in the state of Indiana.
 With a population of 15,922 people and six constituent neighborhoods, New Haven is the 58th largest community in Indiana.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Haven is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Haven is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in New Haven who work in office and administrative support (13.39%), sales jobs (7.65%), and healthcare (6.78%).

-The percentage of adults in New Haven who are college-educated is close to the national average for all communities of 21.84%: 18.58% of the adults in New Haven have a bachelor's degree or advanced degree.
+The education level of New Haven citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.58% of adults 25 and older in New Haven have a college degree.

 The per capita income in New Haven in 2018 was $23,762, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $95,048 for a family of four.
 However, New Haven contains both very wealthy and poor people as well.

 The people who call New Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Haven residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Haven include German, Irish, English, French, and Polish.

 The most common language spoken in New Haven is English.
 Other important languages spoken here include Polish and Italian.